 - 1. What counts as a small street party?

-We will check that the views of everyone affected have been taken into account before giving permission for the event.
+You must check that the views of everyone in the road have been taken into account before we are able to give permission for the event.

 You should allow six weeks notice before the day of the event as a minimum.